 The visitors also brush Leipzig.
-It is one of the best trade fair destinations of Germany, which attracts corporate tourists from different parts of the world.
-You can also explore an aspect of Leipzig which most people often ignore on day trips out of Berlin.
+It is one of the best trade fair destinations in Germany, which attracts corporate tourists from different parts of the world.
+You can also explore an aspect of Leipzig, which most people often ignore on day trips out of Berlin.

 You can start your day trips from Berlin in winter to explore Leipzig Altstadt.
 It is around a 10-minute walk from Hauptbahnhof to the Markt, the Market Square located here.
 In and around the square on the way, you will find a lot of inspiring examples of Saxon architecture from the 19th to the 20th century.